Skip to content

 • how direction changes which side is treated as predictor vs target

-• when train(...) returns None versus cross-validation scores
+• when train(...) returns None versus cross-validation scores, including fixed-ridge validation with an explicit k

 • how the same fitted model can be inspected with lag-domain plots, frequency-domain diagnostics, and bootstrap intervals